Why Physician Outreach?

 - Find out who the key patient-care personnel are

-After the call, record all pertinent information in the tracker.
+After the call, record all pertinent information in a tracker.

-Be mindful of their time — keep your interaction short and polished.
+Be prepared!
+Bring a shared patient’s information, if applicable, and a practice information packet.
+Keep your interaction short and polished.
 Greet the receptionist with a friendly introduction.
-If this is the person you spoke with on the phone, connect the dots to your last conversation.
-Then ask a receptionist if the referral coordinator is available.
+If you spoke with this person on the phone, connect the dots to your last conversation.
+Finally, ask if the RC is available.

 - Ask for their business card

-- Ask to leave a practice information packet for the physician or referral coordinator
+- Ask to leave a practice information packet for the physician or RC

 - Introduce yourself and deliver the practice message

-- Mention areas in which you can provide helpful information, such as comorbidities, increasing PQRS reimbursements, and the limitations of PSAPs
+- Mention areas in which you can provide helpful information, such as comorbidities, PQRS reimbursements, and OTC/DTC devices

 - Ask questions tailored to their practice